LiLronV/CSE-110-GitHub-Pages/README.md

 Kobe Bryant once said:
 > The most important thing is to try and inspire people so that they can be great at whatever they want to do

-Ronak probably uses 'clear' on his terminal more times than he should.
+Ronak probably uses `clear` on his terminal more times than he should.

 [README redirect](README.md)